-L1 Energy’s ambition is to build a safe, sustainably growing energy group, which is recognised as a partner of choice in its industry.
+L1 Energy’s ambition is to build a safe, sustainably growing global energy group.

 DEA strong operational and financial performance